tachyons/tachyons.github.io/_posts/2017-02-16-lets-learn-rack-by-implementing-it-from-scratch.markdown

 And it is true, we haven't done anything useful yet

-First thing we have to do is to build an executable equiallant to rackup , Let's call it srackup
+First thing we have to do is to build an executable equiallant to rackup, Let's call it srackup

 ```
 touch exe/srackup